leonkoech/Touch-Points/README.md

       Sadly, both options required ```INJECT_EVENTS``` which is a system permission

-      This is the exception it produces;
+      This is the exception it raises;

       ```java.lang.SecurityException: Injecting to another application requires INJECT_EVENTS permission```